dullhunk/book/careers-lab/cv-errors.md

 ## Skills (SK)

-List your skills and provide evidence and context where you can.
+List your skills, providing evidence and context where you can.

   1. **AWSUM SKILLZ** List your relevant technical skills.
 You could break them down into (for example) languages, operating sytems, frameworks, front/back-end, hardware, tools and specific software applications.
   2. **NOT JUST A TECHIE** Remember you have other (soft) skills too.
-These are just important as your hard skills, so don't forget to mention them where you can
+These are just important as your hard skills, so don't forget to mention them.
   3. **EXPERT OR BEGINNER?** It can sometimes be useful to classify your technical skills by the level of experience (beginner, intermediate, expert) or how long you've been using them (1 week, 1 year, 10 years etc).
 It's also useful to say a little bit about what you've used them for, as its all to easy to list skills you don't actually have.
-  4. **PRINCIPLES** Don't forget to mention principles (the Science bit) you've learnt as well as specific technologies.
-Languages, frameworks and other technologies come and go very fast - its the principles you've learnt on your degree that will set you up for your career for many years to come.
-Fundamental concepts in Computer Science like Architecture, Object oriented programming, algorithms, version control, operating systems, networks don't change as quickly as the technology does - so make sure you mention them.
+  4. **PRINCIPLES** Don't forget to mention fundamental principles (the science bit) you have learnt as well as specific tools (the technology bit).
+Languages, tools, frameworks and other technologies come and go very fast - it is the principles you've learnt on your degree that will set you up for your career for many years to come.
+Fundamental concepts in Computer Science like architecture, OOP, algorithms, version control, operating systems, networks don't change as quickly as the technology does - so make sure you mention them.
-  5. **META** As a computer science student, you also have demonstratable "meta" skills like the ability to learn things quickly, thinking logically, reasoning, problem solving & analysis.
+  5. **META** As a computer science student, you also have demonstratable "meta" skills like the ability to learn things quickly, think logically, reason, problem solve & analyse.
 Again, these are future proof skills that will last longer than whatever technology is fashionable right now.
-Employers are often more interested in these "meta" capabilities and your potential than specific technology.
+Employers are often more interested in these "meta" capabilities and your potential than in specific technology.

 ## Personal Details (PD)